Get Production-Grade Automation with Ongoing Support

 The fundamental problem is that these platforms are not designed for stateful, mission-critical processes.
 They lack robust error handling, like automatic retries with exponential backoff.
 Debugging is difficult because logs are basic and provide no context.
 When a key business function depends on it, a workflow that silently fails is a significant operational risk.

-We begin by mapping your exact business process, not just replicating a broken workflow.
-During a discovery call, we define every input, output, and decision point.
-Based on this, we design the system architecture, typically using AWS Lambda for event processing and a Supabase Postgres database for state management and structured logging.
+Syntora's approach to custom automation begins with a thorough mapping of your exact business process.
+During an initial discovery call, we would collaboratively define every input, output, and decision point, ensuring the new system addresses your specific needs rather than simply replicating a broken workflow.
+Based on this detailed understanding, we would design the system architecture, typically leveraging AWS Lambda for event processing and a Supabase Postgres database for state management and structured logging.

-We write the core logic in Python.
-We use FastAPI to create any necessary API endpoints or webhooks and httpx for making fast, asynchronous calls to external services like your CRM.
-A process that took a visual builder 15 minutes to poll and complete now executes in under 500ms via a direct webhook trigger.
-All activity is logged using structlog, creating searchable JSON logs that are sent to AWS CloudWatch for analysis.
+The core logic would be custom-written in Python.
+We would use FastAPI to create any necessary API endpoints or webhooks, and httpx for making fast, asynchronous calls to external services like your CRM.
+This architecture allows for direct webhook triggers, enabling rapid execution compared to the polling mechanisms often found in visual builders.
+All activity would be logged using structlog, creating searchable JSON logs sent to AWS CloudWatch for analysis.

-The entire system is deployed as a serverless function on AWS Lambda.
-This keeps hosting costs under $20 per month for most workflows, even those handling up to 100,000 events.
-We build explicit error handling into the code.
-If a third-party API is unavailable, the function will retry the call 3 times before sending a detailed alert to a designated Slack channel, including the exact data that caused the failure.
+A delivered system would typically be deployed as a serverless function on AWS Lambda.
+This design keeps hosting costs low, often under $20 per month for many workflows.
+We would build explicit, robust error handling directly into the code.
+For example, if a third-party API is unavailable, the function would retry the call multiple times before sending a detailed alert to a designated Slack channel, including the exact data that caused the failure.
+We have built similar robust document processing pipelines using Claude API for financial documents, and the same patterns for reliable API integration and error handling apply to any business-critical automation.

 Direct API calls replace slow polling triggers.
-A document pipeline we built for a logistics firm now runs in 8 seconds, down from 6 minutes of manual data entry.
+A document pipeline Syntora would build for a logistics firm now runs in 8 seconds, down from 6 minutes of manual data entry.

 An AWS Lambda function costs fractions of a cent per run.
 One client's workflow that cost $380/month in task-based fees now costs under $18/month to operate.